sensorium/Mozzi/learn/under-the-hood.markdown

 Mozzi inherits the concepts of separate audio and control rate processes directly from Csound[7] and Pure Data[8].
 The interface between Mozzi and the Arduino environment consists of four main functions.
-These are startMozzi(), updateAudio(), updateControl() and audioHook(), visible in the “User space” section of Figure 1.
+These are startMozzi(), updateAudio(), updateControl() and audioHook(), visible in the ‚ÄúUser space‚Äù section of Figure 1.
 All four are required for a Mozzi sketch to compile.

 startMozzi(control_rate) goes in Arduino's setup().
 It starts the control and audio output timers, given the requested control rate in Hz as a parameter.